kimpossibleee/blackjack/readme.txt

 This is a simple blackjack game that I created.
-Although I did not get the chance to incorporate every nuance of the game, the genearl idea is fairly similar.
+Although I did not get the chance to incorporate every nuance of the game, the general idea is fairly similar.